amidos2006/pcg_benchmark/pcg_benchmark/probs/binary/README.md

 - `path(float)`: the target path length percentage this value is multiplied by (width+height) (optional=1.0)

 ## Quality Measurement
+To pass the quality criteria, you need to pass two of criteria
+- have a fully connected map that consists of one region
+- have a longest shortest path length that is more than the target `path` which is 28 for `binary-v0`

 ## Diversity Measurement
+To pass the diversity criteria, you need the input levels have at least 40% difference on the hamming distance measuring criteria.

 ## Controlability Measurement
+To pass the controlability criteria, you need the path length (the longest shortest path) close to the control parameter `path` value.